Air officer commanding: Royal Air Force usage

-The Royal Air Force had Air Officers Commanding-in-Chief at the helm of individual commands of the Royal Air Force until the post of AOC-in-C Air Command was abolished in 2012.
+The Royal Air Force had Air Officers Commanding-in-Chief at the helm of its operational commands until the post of AOC-in-C Air Command was abolished in 2012.
 Today, Air Command (the RAF's sole command) is run directly by the Chief of the Air Staff.

 Some important historical RAF commands (in chronological order of existence) with AOC-in-Cs include: